Optimal Auction Design with Contingent Payments and Costly Verification: Solving for an optimal mechanism

 \begin{as}[Regularity] For each agent $i$, the following hold: \begin{enumerate}[label = (\alph*), ref = \alph*] \item $\mu_i ( \th_i, \pi_i) \phi_i - c_i$ is single-crossing from above in $\th_i$ and in $\pi_i$; \item $\psi_i (\th_i)$ is strictly increasing in $\th_i$. \end{enumerate} \end{as}

-\cref{AA}.\ref{it:single-crossing} ensures that the pointwise optimal auditing rule for agent $i$ is weakly decreasing in agent $i$'s type and income. \cref{AA}.\ref{it:regularity} is the analogue of Myerson regularity.
-It ensures that the virtual surplus--maximizing allocation rule for agent $i$ is weakly increasing in agent $i$'s type, for each fixed type profile of the other agents.
+\cref{AA}.\ref{it:single-crossing} ensures that the pointwise optimal rule for auditing agent $i$ is weakly decreasing in agent $i$'s type and income. \cref{AA}.\ref{it:regularity} is the analog of Myerson regularity.
+It ensures that the virtual surplus–maximizing allocation rule for agent $i$ is weakly increasing in agent $i$'s type, for each fixed type profile of the other agents. \cref{AA} is strictly weaker than the regularity assumptions in \cite{esHo2007optimal}, as we show in Appendix \ref{A:SHIFT}.